chertzer-zz/getshorty/README.txt

 getshorty -- A URL shortener

 ## Introduction
 My goal was to work within the "few hours" timebox to write a service that is functionally the same as  https://goo.gl/ for creation and lookup+redirect for links.
+Background and usage notes follow.

 ## System Requirements:
--I used Maven 3.3.9/Oracle Java 1.8.0_31 on OS/X
+-I used Maven 3.3.9/Oracle Java 1.8.0_31 on OS/X. Hope maven will wrangle the remainder of the dependencies for you!

 ## Limitations/shortcuts:
 -Though goo.gl does this, I did not attempt to have a concept of users or associate links with users (potential enhancement).
 Due to time constraints and maven headaches, I didn't track any information about the link.
 Info like the IP address and the time that the link was created would be nice to have.
 -Given the statement "in-memory storage is perfectly acceptable" and my assumption that this does not need to be HA/scalable across multiple servers, the service only uses a Java collection for the URLStore.
 Using some sort of distributed store with a combination of in-memory caching for fast lookups and persistence for HA/horizontal scaling/etc. would be better.
 -Given the mention of "web framework",  I took the shortcut of using embedded Jetty/Jersey for REST APIs.
 REST APIs seem to serve this use case well.
 I used plain-text instead of JSON/XML for simplicity's sake since I didn't have much time and wasn't writing a client.
+-I hardcoded properties that really should be extracted to a config management system, for example the KEY_LENGTH and the initial config for the URLMap.
+I made the port configurable on the command line (see Usage notes below) since I felt it was important to make that easy to change.
 -I know your team has some great stuff for tracking requests and monitoring Netflix API services, but sadly that's also potential enhancement for this service.
 -"Vanity plate"/custom short URLs are an obvious, useful extension.
 Doing something that Rick Rolls the client before it redirects to the real URL has probably already been done.
 -Additional comments are in the code.

 ## Usage

-    ### Extract src
+   The following notes assume you've found this README in a getshorty directory which also contains the following:
+   META-INF/	pom.xml		src/

     ### Build